 ERC20 tokens have many functions, but one thing you should never do is send them directly to a smart contract.
 Remember, each token is tied to a smart contract that governs its actions through code.
 One shortcoming of ERC20 smart contracts is that if they receive tokens directly to the contract address, they cannot send them back out again.

-ERC223 seeks to fix this issue with a fallback ‘return to sender’ function, where these misplaced tokens can be refunded or returned, instead of stuck permanently in a smart contract.
+ERC223 seeks to fix this issue with a fallback ‘return to sender’ function, where these misplaced tokens can be returned, instead of stuck permanently in a smart contract.
 Since the Ethereum blockchain is immutable, this only applies to contracts that will be created after the widespread adoption of this new code.
 All tokens that are currently stuck in smart contracts will remain there indefinitely.

 New token standards are constantly being innovated by the Ethereum community – ERC777, ERC1155, and others.
 If this is something that interests you, a good place to explore new Ethereum proposals is the Fellowship of Ethereum Magicians, an active discussion board for Ethereum developers.
 For now, ERC20 and ERC721 are the most widely used and accepted token standards for Ethereum, but as other proposals become fully implemented, MEW is committed to integrating the latest Ethereum technology with the platform.